 - Bowen Designs released a statue of Iron Man in the Extremis suit.

 - Hasbro released a figure of the Extremis suit for the Marvel Universe line.
+A variant with a light-up display base was later released.

 - Sentinel released a figure of Iron Man in the Extremis suit for the RE:EDIT line.